-VIRGINIA TEACHING SCHOLARSHIP LOAN PROGRAM - TUITION NOW, SERVICE LATER
+VIRGINIA TEACHING SCHOLARSHIP LOAN PROGRAM

 The Virginia Teaching Scholarship Loan Program is an incentive to students interested in pursuing a teaching career in a critical shortage teaching area.
 These scholarships begin in the junior year.
 The critical shortage teaching areas are determined annually, but usually include fields such as special education, mathematics, earth science, career and technical education, foreign language, English as a second language, middle grades, library media, art, and reading specialist.
-More information is available from the Virginia Department of Education at www.doe.virginia.gov.
+More information is available from the Virginia Department of Education at doe.virginia.gov.